 Anagen hair loss

 Anagen normally lasts two to seven years.
 Hair loss occurs when anagen is interrupted by certain medications (e.g. anti-cancer drugs), or by the ‘autoimmune’ disease, alopecia areata.
+This form of hair loss is known as anagen effluvium.
 Anagen hair is tapered or broken-off.

 Hair shedding during chemotherapy